CSNW/sql-bricks/readme.md

 // SELECT * FROM user WHERE first_name = 'Fred' AND active = true ORDER BY last_name
 ```

-**Zero Configuration:** SQL-Bricks doesn't use or require a schema (though you can provide a set of table abbreviations for convenience, see below).
+**Zero Configuration:** SQL Bricks doesn't use or require a schema (though you can provide a set of table abbreviations for convenience, see below).

-**Matches the SQL Language:** SQL-Bricks doesn't introduce a new, complex API: the API was designed to be easily guessable for those who already know SQL.
+**Matches the SQL Language:** SQL Bricks doesn't introduce a new, complex API: the API was designed to be easily guessable for those who already know SQL.
 The overriding idea is that all SQL keywords are chainable camelCase methods, non-keywords are passed in as strings and `WHERE`/`JOIN` criteria can be expressed by literal objects:

 ```javascript
 select('*').from('user').innerJoin('address').on({'user.addr_id': 'address.id'});
 // SELECT * FROM user INNER JOIN address ON user.addr_id = address.id
 ```

-Since method chaining cannot express nested AND/OR groupings, SQL-Bricks uses nestable functions for `WHERE` criteria (`and(), or(), not(), like(), in(), isNull(), isNotNull(), eq(), lt(), lte(), etc`):
+Since method chaining cannot express nested AND/OR groupings, SQL Bricks uses nestable functions for `WHERE` criteria (`and(), or(), not(), like(), in(), isNull(), isNotNull(), eq(), lt(), lte(), etc`):

 ```javascript
 select('*').from('user').where(or(like('last_name', 'Flint%'), {'first_name': 'Fred'}));